odinuv/web/en/apv/walkthrough/javascript/index.md

 You should rather add or remove a CSS classes (there is a [`classList`](https://developer.mozilla.org/cs/docs/Web/API/Element/classList) field of HTML element for efficient work with CSS classes).

-Each element can have a set of child nodes -- you can remove or add children with `elem1.appendChild(elem2)` and `elem1.removeChild(elem2)` methods.
-To create a new element you can use `var newElem = document.createElement("tag")` method.

-Basic [event registration](/en/apv/articles/javascript/#javascript-events) can be performed in similar manner:
+Basic [event registration](/en/apv/articles/javascript/#javascript-events) can be performed in similar manner -- event handlers are attributes of HTML elements.
+Just remember, that with this basich approach, you can attach only one event handler to each type of event.
+You can attach [multiple events](/en/apv/articles/javascript/#javascript-events) using `addEventListener('event', callback)` method of element object.

 {% highlight html %}
 {% include /en/apv/walkthrough/javascript/basic-events.html %}